 Working from home has become an increasingly sought-after employment option.
 After all, eliminating the commute and enjoying the comforts and conveniences of home are pretty ideal.
-But with the growing popularity of work-at-home job opportunities comes, you guessed it, more scams.
-And providing personal information to a fraudster posing as an employer could put you in danger of losing money and other assets.
+And while there are many legitimate work-at-home job opportunities available, the growing popularity comes with, you guessed it, more scams.
+Providing personal information to a fraudster posing as an employer could put you in danger of losing money and other assets.
 Here are a few ways you can identify a real work-at-home job and avoid a costly work-at-home scam.

 - A lack of detail.
 If a job posting leaves you with more questions than answers, chances are it lacks credibility.
 Missing contact information, requests to send money for your application to be processed or claims of being “risk-free” can all be significant red flags.
 Most legitimate companies do not charge job applicants and business opportunities are never entirely free of risk.

 - The too-good-to-be-true job offer.
 Many work-at-home scams will promote ways to get rich quick.
-Some of them are classic schemes that have been around for years, while others are just starting to emerge, but ALL of them should be avoided.
+Some of them are classic schemes that have been around for years, while others are just starting to emerge, but ALL of them should be approached with caution.
 Here are six of the most common scams to watch out for:

 - Medical billing